F1llerbRZ/F1llerbRZ/README.md

 ✨I was born with a passion for technology and electronic games.
 The quest for knowledge led me on this educational journey 🚀.
 Now I'm an avatar in the metaverse of technology, exploring the map of knowledge, collecting precious information and acquiring new skills.✨

-🔥I work as a QA Analyst and Software Engineer, always willing to teach and learn.
+🔥I work as a QA Analyst and I am always willing to teach and learn.